-Trump: 'The State Of Our Union Is Strong Because Our People Are Strong'
+Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

-President Trump sought to strike a unifying tone with his first State of the Union address, but some of his rhetoric has been aimed clearly at his base on immigration and his promise to put "America First."
+President Trump sought to strike a unifying tone with his first State of the Union address, but some of his rhetoric on immigration and his promise to put "America First" was clearly aimed at his base.

+As a March 5 deadline approaches for Congress to come up with a legislative implementation of the the Deferred Action for Childhood Arrivals (DACA) program, Trump outlined the ways he wants to roll back legal immigration as a compromise for giving a path to citizenship for up to an estimated 1.8 million undocumented immigrants brought here as children.

+But his rhetoric elicited boos from Democrats in the chamber — underscoring the very real difficulty of reaching a bipartisan deal — as the president alluded to the common term of "dreamers" for those immigrants.

 "Over the last year, the world has seen what we always knew: that no people on Earth are so fearless, or daring, or determined as Americans.
 If there is a mountain, we climb it.
 If there's a frontier, we cross it.
 If there's a challenge, we tame it.
 If there is an opportunity, we seize it," Trump said.
 "So let's begin tonight by recognizing that the state of our union is strong because our people are strong.
 And together, we are building a safe, strong and proud America."

-Trump began by outlining the tragedies that America has faced over the past year, from natural disasters to mass shootings.

 "But through it all, we have seen the beauty of America's soul, and the steel in America's spine.
-Each test has forged new american heroes to remind us who we are, and show us what we can be," the president said.
+Each test has forged new American heroes to remind us who we are, and show us what we can be," the president continued.

 He also pointed out House Majority Whip Steve Scalise, R-La., calling him the "legend from Louisiana," who survived a life-threatening shooting at a congressional baseball practice last June.